cerner/cerner.github.io/source/_posts/2016-10-13-building-a-unified-ui-component-library.markdown

 Introducing opinion into more complex components enables us to build better and more maintainable components with our most common use cases in mind.
 This does not preclude consumers who do not wish to consume the frameworks and libraries we use.
 By keeping each component in its own repository, it’s possible to create alternative versions of componentry to meet application needs.
 Additionally, keeping each component in its own repo allows for individual versioning, limiting scope of change, and makes it very easy for consumers to omit what they don’t need.

 Finally, providing helpers for all components will enable easy and consistent development.
 It will be possible to build complex components solely out of the smaller components leveraging helpers to output the correct HTML.
-The abstraction also makes it possible to passively update the implementation while making it so developers don’t have to be aware of complexities like semantic HTML and accessibility.
+The abstraction also makes it possible to update the implementation in a compatible way while making it so developers don’t have to be aware of complexities like semantic HTML and accessibility.
 This will enable developers to build solid applications easily and quickly.

 ## Lessons Learned